k3rs3d/ringfairy/README.md

 ## How This Implementation Differs

-Rustring differs from traditional webrings in a couple of ways:
+Rustring differs from other webrings in a couple of ways:

 ### No Server-Side Processing:

 Instead of relying on server-side processing (such as a PHP script that handles redirects), this webring generates static HTML files with redirects embedded directly into the files.
-There is no need for server-side scripting to handle the redirects.
-Rustring operates entirely using static files.
-This simplifies hosting requirements and improves performance - the generated static HTML files can be hosted on barebones platforms (like GitHub Pages), allowing for easy and free hosting of the webring.
+There's no need for server-side scripting to handle the redirects. `rustring` operates entirely using static files.
+This simplifies hosting requirements and improves performance - the generated files can be hosted on barebones platforms (like GitHub Pages) or on minimal devices, allowing for easy and free hosting of the webring.

 ### Manual Updates: